-The Genius of John McEnroe
+The Amazing Genius of Tennis Legend John McEnroe

 John McEnroe is much more than a famous tennis bad boy.

 The left-handed serve-and-volley master may be most known for his emotion on the court, but he won an astounding 155 ATP titles during his career: 77 singles titles and 78 doubles titles.
 He also won one mixed doubles title, another eight non-ATP titles and was a member of five U.S. Davis Cup championship teams.